farha2727/farha2727/README.md

 Hello, I am Farhana (Farha) Hai.
 I am a technically adept front-runner who steps up to new challenges with creativity, vision, and solutions.
 I am passionate about object-oriented programming, AI/ML, cloud computing, and project management.
 I possess formal boot camp trainings from Generation USA and Multiverse in Object Oriented Programming, Python, Cloud Computing, AI/ML, BI, Data Base and Data Modeling.

 The major certifications I have obtained are in Java Script, PMP(PMI), Tableau Desktop, AWS Cloud Practitioner, Azure, Six Sigma Black Belt, Scrum Master, and Google Analytics.
-My academic credentials include an MS in Information Technology from the University of Dallas.
+My academic credential includes an MS in Information Technology from the University of Dallas.